crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 ## Breaking changes

-We have kept the breaking changes to a minimum, and expect most applications to continue running normally by keeping their default context concurrent.
+We have kept the breaking changes to a minimum and expect most applications to continue running normally by keeping their default context concurrent.

 If you experience issues, you may revert to the legacy, single-threaded,